 Omg ok first of all I like briefly read over this and thought it was like a hater message for some reason because I’m slowly going crazy.
 Anyways I’ve been working super hard like everyday on schoolwork, because I have about 30 hours of actual classes alone plus about 4+ hours at least of homework for studio classes.
 I also have no photo classes so I was going to post my 3dd work but never got around to it.
 I just finished a new photo though, so I’ll post it tonight.
 Ugh I miss everyone on flickr so much though!!
 I’ll try my hardest to keep posting and stuff on there when I can!!
 But thank you so much for sending this, I’m actually really glad people care, because I kind of thought no one would really miss me on there.

-Anonymous asked: Hi, I am an international HS student who is applying to the school of art.
+Anonymous said: Hi, I am an international HS student who is applying to the school of art.
 I am wondering if CU has actually accepted any international student who live outside of United State.
 Is it highly unlikely for me, who lives outside of US (and have not attended the national portfolio day) to be selected by the school of art?

 Hi, I know a lot of architecture students who are international as well as engineers but not as many for art.
 I don’t think it’s highly unlikely at all though, Cooper accepts a lot of international students, and I know several people who applied to art and got in even though they literally never had a single portfolio review.
 It’s really all about you and your work as far as I know, also people who I’ve talked to said they actually had negative portfolio reviews where they were told they shouldn’t even pursue art, yet they still got in so honestly the reviews don’t really determine who gets in.
 That’s all I know though, so my best advice is to take your application seriously and just make sure you understand the hometest and everything beforehand.
 I hope this answers your question!